 Sancho moved to Borussia Dortmund in 2017, where he has recently signed a new contract after registering 5 assists in just over 120 minutes of Bundesliga football.
 The promising winger has already claimed his move to Germany was exactly what he needed – he looks set to become a starter for the Dortmund side in the coming years.

 Gomes has been a regular in most underage English international squads, coming all the way from the U16’s to the U19’s.
 Jose Mourinho handed him his professional debut at Manchester United when Angel was still a 16-year old.
 He became United’s youngest ever Premier League player as he was subbed on for club legend Wayne Rooney, helping his side see-through Crystal Palace with a 2-0 win.

 The young attacking midfielder is touted as Manchester United’s most exciting prospect, even though their academy is currently packed with other talents like Tahith Chong and Callum Gribbin.
 His dribbling and passing have always been superior to those of his peers – he regularly featured for United’s U18’s despite being a 15-year old boy.

-The talented midfielder made his Champions League debut at the age of 17, making him the fourth youngest English player to debut in Europe’s premiere competition.
-He’s currently being chased by Allegri, who’s looking to bring the player to Juve, as per reports
+The talented midfielder made his Champions League debut at the age of 17, making him the fourth youngest English player to debut in Europe’s premier competition.
+He’s currently being chased by Allegri, who are looking to bring the player to Juve, as per reports

 Sessegnon plays exactly as you would expect from any quality modern full back: aware of his defensive duties, but incredibly supportive of his team’s attacks.
 His future seems to lay close to the Londoners – he could be set to sign a new contract sooner rather than later, with his side refusing to sell him to Manchester United or Tottenham Hotspur when both giants came knocking.